-Scottish Enterprise is Scotland’s main economic development agency and aims to deliver a significant, lasting effect on the Scottish economy.
+Scottish Enterprise is a main economic development agency and aims to deliver a significant, lasting effect on the economy.
 Its role is to help identify and exploit the best opportunities for economic growth.
-Scottish Enterprise supports ambitious Scottish companies to compete within the global marketplace and help build Scotland’s globally competitive sectors.
-It also works with a range of partners in the public and private sectors to attract new investment to Scotland and to help create a world-class business environment.
+Scottish Enterprise supports ambitious companies to compete within the global marketplace and help build globally competitive sectors.
+It also works with a range of partners in the public and private sectors to attract new investment to help create a world-class business environment.

 - About the Scottish Funding Council

-The Scottish Funding Council (SFC) is helping to make Scotland the best place in the world to educate, to research and to innovate.
-Investing around £1.8 billion of public money each year, SFC’s funding enables Scotland’s colleges and universities to provide life-changing opportunities for over half a million people and to help create a prosperous future economy.
+The Scottish Funding Council (SFC) is helping to lead the world in education, research and innovation.
+Investing around £1.8 billion of public money each year, SFC’s funding enables colleges and universities to provide life-changing opportunities for over half a million people and to help create a prosperous future economy.